sys-ronin/rough_docu/data-preservation-system.md

 The concepts described in this document – including but not limited to:

-- Encryption applied before write, with AES-256-GCM
-- JSON as the sole persistent storage format for a versioned digital preservation system
+- The use of JSON as the sole persistent storage format for a digital preservation system
-- Git as the version control layer for encrypted binary data
+- The integration of Git as a versioning layer for encrypted blobs
-- The combination of encryption-before-write, JSON storage, and Git versioning in a single offline system
-- The use of binary diffs for encrypted data without LFS
+- Encryption applied before write, with no separate sync step
-- The elimination of separate preservation system overhead
+- The folder as the self‑contained unit of preservation
+- The system’s quantum‑safe properties derived from AES‑256 and offline storage

 were made public in timestamped GitHub repositories and prior art disclosures starting in February 2026.

-These concepts constitute prior art under 35 U.S.C. § 102(a)(1) and Article 54(2) of the European Patent Convention.
-No party may obtain valid patent claims covering any of these concepts in any jurisdiction.
+These concepts constitute prior art under 35 U.S.C. § 102(a)(1) and Article 54(2) EPC.
+No party may obtain valid patent claims covering any of these concepts.

-The system is released under the Eternal License, which explicitly prohibits patenting any disclosed concept.
+The system is released under the **Eternal License**, which explicitly prohibits patenting any disclosed concept.

 ---

 ## Conclusion

-This digital preservation system achieves what institutional frameworks have sought for decades: a lightweight, portable, quantum-safe, offline-first preservation system that requires no external dependencies.
-It encrypts before write, stores in JSON, versions with Git, and runs on any hardware that can run Python.

-The user does not need to manage preservation.
-The system does it automatically.
-The data remains readable, versioned, and secure.
-That is the only kind of preservation that matters.
+A digital preservation system does not need to be complex.
+It does not need a central authority.
+It does not need to be online.

+It needs three things: a text format that will not become obsolete, a version control system that can track changes efficiently, and an encryption algorithm that will remain secure for decades.

+JSON, Git, and AES‑256‑GCM provide these.
+A folder provides the container.
+A terminal provides the interface.

+This is preservation for a single user.
+It is lightweight, quantum‑safe, and designed to outlast its own implementation.